Employment Immigration

 • Educational Requirements

 Canadian University degrees are accepted without the requirement for evaluation to a U.S. degree equivalency.
-However, Mexican citizens must hold a titulo to fulfill the baccalaureate degree requirement.
-A carta de pasante is not sufficient for NAFTA professions that require a baccalaureate degree and must be evaluated by a credentials evaluation company.
-Further, all Mexican titulo degrees and transcripts should be certified.
+However, Mexican citizens must hold a university title to fulfill the baccalaureate degree requirement.
+A “carta de pesante” is not sufficient for NAFTA professions that require a baccalaureate degree and must be evaluated by a credentials evaluation company.
+Further, all Mexican degrees and transcripts should be certified.
 Our firm will arrange for a qualified credentials evaluation company to provide your evaluation once we receive a copy of your diploma(s) and transcripts.

 • Case Preparation